SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   ![02](./images//005.png)

-  The process gets added in the process builder.
+  The Process gets added in the process builder.
 Now you will add an Event Trigger to the Process.

   > Event Triggers onboard and listen to back-end events emitted from an external source system and react to such events by triggering artifacts such as processes and automations.